juucustodio/xamarin-docs.pt-br/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-quickstart.md

         {
           base.PrepareForSegue(segue, sender);

-          // set the View Controller that’s powering the screen we’re
+          // set the view controller that’s powering the screen we’re
           // transitioning to

           var callHistoryContoller = segue.DestinationViewController as CallHistoryController;

-          //set the Table View Controller’s list of phone numbers to the
+          //set the table view controller’s list of phone numbers to the
           // list of dialed phone numbers

           if (callHistoryContoller != null)